Nevada County, California

 Nevada County (/nɪˈvædə/ niv-AD-ə; Nevada, Spanish for "Snowy") is a county located in the U.S. state of California, in the Sierra Nevada.
 As of the 2020 United States census, its population was 102,241.
 The county seat is Nevada City.
 Nevada County comprises the Truckee-Grass Valley micropolitan statistical area, which is also included in the Sacramento-Roseville combined statistical area, part of the Mother Lode Country.

+The largest and most populated city in Nevada County as of the 2020 census is Truckee.

 History

 Martis Creek Lake and Dam at the southern edge of eastern Nevada County near Truckee: At full pool, the lake extends into Placer County in the distance to the south.

 Martis Creek Lake and Dam in Nevada County: This picture was taken over Placer County, looking north into Nevada County.

 Created in 1851, from portions of Yuba County, Nevada County was named after the mining town of Nevada City, a name derived from the Sierra Nevada Mountains.
 The word nevada is Spanish for "snowy" or "snow-covered".
 Charles Marsh was one of the first settlers in what became Nevada City, and is perhaps the one who named the town.
 He went on to build extensive water flumes/ditches/canals in the area, and was influential in the building of the first transcontinental railroad and the Nevada County Narrow Gauge Railroad.

 Nevada City was the first to use the word "Nevada" in its name.
 In 1851, the newly formed Nevada County used the same name as the county seat.
 The bordering state of Nevada used the same name in 1864.
 The region came to life in the Gold Rush of 1849.
 Many historical sites remain to mark the birth of this important region in California's formative years.
 Among them are the Nevada Theatre in Nevada City, the oldest theater built in California in 1865.
 It operates to this day and once hosted Mark Twain, among other historical figures.
 The Old 5 Mile House stagecoach stop, built in 1890, also operates to this day as a provider of hospitality spanning three centuries.
 This historical site still features "The stagecoach safe" that is on display outside the present-day restaurant and is the source of many legends of stagecoach robbers and notorious highwaymen in the California gold rush era.
 The gold industry in Nevada County thrived into the post-WWII days.